Deanna Cachoian-Schanz

 Դիաննա Խաչոյեան-Շանց

-Sono un’accademica femminista, una traduttrice letteraria part time, un revisore, una consulente per l’organizzazione di mostre d’arte, copioni e testi accademici.
+Sono una studiosa interdisciplinare, traduttrice, un revisore e consulente per l’organizzazione di mostre d’arte, copioni e testi accademici.

 About

-I am a feminist scholar, part-time literary translator, and avid postcard writer.
+I am an interdisciplinary scholar, translator, and avid postcard writer.
 Originally from New York, I began my academic career studying literature and creative nonfiction at Sarah Lawrence College.
 Since then, I have called Armenia, Italy, and Turkey home.
-Currently, I’m pursuing my PhD in Comparative Literature and Literary Theory at the University of Pennsylvania.
-I’ve worked previously as an ESL instructor (K–12) in Armenia, a university lecturer of English language and literature in Turkey, and still continue my work as a freelance editor and project consultant for exhibitions, screenplays, creative projects, and academic works.
+I received my PhD in Comparative Literature and Literary Theory from the University of Pennsylvania (summer 2025) and have newly been appointed Assistant Professor of Literary Studies at the American University of Armenia.
+I’ve worked previously as a Civic and Cultural Education teacher (K–12) in Armenia, a university lecturer of English language and literature in Turkey and in the United States, as well as an ESL instructor, and still continue my work as a freelance editor and project consultant for exhibitions, screenplays, creative projects, and academic works.

 I first lived in Istanbul between 2013 and 2016, where I pursued another MA degree in Cultural Studies at Sabancı University.
 Becoming more immersed in the lesbifem/queer community of Istanbul while also being academically steeped in critical, feminist, and marxist theory at university, I wrote my Master’s thesis in Turkey on a topic closer to my New York home.
 It is called “(Dis)orienting exile: Home and Belonging in Queer Armenian-American Women’s Memoir.”
-Based primarily on close textual analysis of the first two published memoirs by queer women in the Armenian transnation, I examine the various articulations of exile in Arlene Avakian’s Lion Woman’s Legacy (1992) and Nancy Agabian’s Me As Her Again (2008), and argue that these queer diasporic memoirs resist the reproduction of nationalist monoliths and open alternative modes of existence beyond the nation-frame.
+Based primarily on close textual analysis of the first two published memoirs by queer women in the Armenian transnation, I examine the various literary articulations of exile in Arlene Avakian’s Lion Woman’s Legacy (1992) and Nancy Agabian’s Me As Her Again (2008), and argue that these queer diasporic memoirs resist the reproduction of the nationalist monoliths they write against, opening alternative modes of existence and life for queer diasporic women.

-In addition to my theoretical work, I am co-writing a book and exhibition project with an Istanbul-based architect on the legacies of shared family trauma and redactive methods of archiving, seeking to unfix the hegemonic, patriarchal architectures of histories and geographies in their current nationalized frames.
+In addition to my theoretical work, I am co-writing “Չünքüşաbaտum: The Dictionary of (In)animate Objects and Tales of Hearsay”—a digital humanities, book, and exhibition project with an Istanbul-based urban architect on the legacies of shared family trauma and redactive methods of archiving.
+The project seeks to unfix the hegemonic, patriarchal architectures of histories and geographies in their current nationalized frames.

 Need an editor, translator, or project writer?